 During the primary and secondary stages, people may experience no obvious symptoms.
 Alternatively, they may experience symptoms such as a sore throat, headaches, and fatigue, that are virtually indistinguishable from the common flu.

 The most common physical feature during these initial stages is the development of a single firm, round sore known as a “chancre.”
 This chancre, or occasionally chancres, typically appears about 10-90 days after initial infection.

-Syphilis can easily be cured if it is treated if it is detected during the primary or secondary stages – however, if the disease is allowed to progress to the latent and tertiary stages it can lead to irreversible health conditions such as paralysis, blindness, and dementia, as well as death.
+Syphilis can easily be cured if it is treated during the primary or secondary stages – however, if the disease is allowed to progress to the latent and tertiary stages it can lead to irreversible health conditions such as paralysis, blindness, and dementia, as well as death.

 According to the CDC, about 1.1. million Americans are currently living with HIV.
 Many HIV-positive people are often unaware of their condition due to the fact that they experience no obvious symptoms.
 However, when symptoms do appear, after approximately 4-8 weeks post-infection, they include fever, diarrhea, headache, muscle aches, nausea, vomiting, sore throat, swollen lymph nodes, and skin rash on the abdomen, legs, and face.

-In addition, having HIV can lead one to develop AIDS, or Acquired Immune Deficiency Syndrome.
+In addition, having HIV can lead to AIDS or Acquired Immune Deficiency Syndrome.
 AIDS occurs when the HIV virus has been allowed to progress and kill off the CD4+ cells that are a central part of the immune system.
 Without those CD4+ cells, the HIV virus continues to replicate at a rapid rate and allows opportunistic infections and diseases to invade the body.